kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

 ## For Mac Machines

-**Please try to troubeshoot installation on your own or with assistance from local IT or other local ARS staff**
+**Please try to troubeshoot installation on your own or with assistance from local IT or other local ARS staff for help.
+See the end of the Windows section for minimal troubleshooting tips**

 **1) Install Anaconda**

   If you don't already have Anaconda installed, follow the instructions for downloading and installing it (for an individual) at [https://docs.anaconda.com/anaconda/install/mac-os/](https://docs.anaconda.com/anaconda/install/mac-os/).

-  If you do not have administrative privileges on your machine then you may have to ask your local IT for assistance installing it.
+  If you do not have administrative privileges on your machine you may still be able to install to your computer's Desktop.
+Otherwise, ask your local IT for assistance installing it.
 If you do not have local IT assistance, then you can use either the Ceres HPC (if you have an account) or a personal computer.

   **2-3) Follow the instructions as best you can under "For Windows Machines"**